See the man with the lonely eyes

 “Sounds good.
 That’ll put the project a week ahead of schedule.
 Nicely done.”

 She shrugged as the barge left the shore.
-“The crews know what they’re doing, and haven’t given me or the other supervisors any grief about getting stuff done.
+“The crews know what they’re doing and haven’t given the other supervisors or me any grief about getting stuff done.
 Especially not since I took care of Dolan that first day.”